YanBilodeau/CHS-CSB-Processing/README.en.md

 software = "BASE Editor"  # CARIS software to use. version = "5.5"  # CARIS software version.
 python_version = "3.11"  # Python version to use.
+args = []  # Additional arguments for exporting data in CSAR format.
 ```

 ### Main Sections